-Ophthalmic Specialist Training (OST) is a seven-year surgical training programme which you will only be able to join on completion of the two-year Foundation Programme, and after successfully competing for a training place.
+Ophthalmic Specialist Training (OST) is a seven-year surgical training programme that you will only be able to join on completion of the two-year Foundation Programme, and after successfully competing for a training place.
 If you are thinking to apply, please visit the Become an Ophthalmologist webpage for information about National Recruitment.

 What does the training programme involve?

 Postgraduate Deans and regional Schools of Ophthalmology oversee the delivery of the training programme, which is managed at a local level by Training Programme Directors (TPDs).
-Training takes place in hospital eye departments, under the guidance and supervision of consultants, specialty doctors and senior doctors in training.
+Training takes place in hospital eye departments, under the guidance and supervision of consultants, speciality doctors and senior doctors in training.
 Educational Supervisors, allocated by units, will oversee your educational development and support you to become a qualified ophthalmologist.

 Develop a breadth of knowledge and skills

 During your training, you will learn from many different clinicians practicing across the breadth of special interest areas.
 You will see patients from all walks of life because ophthalmology includes paediatric, trauma, geriatric care and more.
-Towards the end of training you will be able to specialise in one or more special interest areas including glaucoma, paediatrics, medical retina and others.
+Towards the end of the training, you will be able to specialise in one or more special interest areas including glaucoma, paediatrics, medical retina and others.

 To progress through training, achieve your Certificate of Completion of Training (CCT) and join the GMC’s Specialist Register you must: